zzonyo/trust-docs-test/source/index.html.md

 ### 1、Added Cross Margin Mode Query Assets Information Of All Sub-Accounts Under The Master Account

-  - Interface Name：[cross margin mode]Query Assets Information Of All Sub-Accounts Under The Master Account
+  - Interface Name：[Cross]Query Assets Information Of All Sub-Accounts Under The Master Account

   - Interface Type：private